What brought a former drug-addicted partygoer to Montligeon ?

 Christian Layral, the prodigal son, found his Father

-“I tell myself I’m in the right place to pray for them”.
+“I tell myself I’m in the right place to pray for them”,

-After twenty years as a care assistant, I went on retirement.
-Yet, what will I do?
-“Pray”, was the answer.
-His steps led him to Montligeon, where he found he could pray at length.
-Today, his mission is to pray for the souls in purgatory, and especially for the elderly people he used to look after and who passed away in homes for the elderly.
+“After twenty years as a caregiver, I got retired and wondered what I would then do with my life”.”Pray” was the answer.
+His steps led him to Montligeon, where he found he could pray at leisure.
+Today, his mission is to pray for the souls in purgatory.
+In particular, he prays for the elderly people he used to look after and who passed away in homes for the elderly.
 “I keep telling myself that I’m in the right place to pray for them.”

 Leave a Reply